Steelers

 (The 10 Greatest Super Bowl Plays & Moments and The Immaculate Reception!)

-Only $49 framed & $6 shipping!
+$49 framed & one-time $6 shipping!

 Depicted are the 11 most memorable and significant plays and moments from the six Steeler Super Bowl Championships—including, needless to say, The Immaculate Reception.
 Moreover, every play and moment is depicted in that area of the field where each actually occurred!
 In addition, on the bottom border are portraits of the celebrated principals and their uniform numbers including head coaches Chuck Noll, Bill Cowher and Mike Tomlin—20 in all!
 Try finding this many portraits in one print … anywhere!